 Appointment Type: Temporary exempt.
 Exempt employees are considered “at will” and serve at the discretion of the appointing officer.

-The Human Resource Services at the San Francisco Public Utilities Commission is Offering Internship Opportunities in the areas of Enterprise Workforce Planning and Talent Acquisition
+The Human Resource Services at the San Francisco Public Utilities Commission is Offering Internship Opportunities in the area of Enterprise Workforce Planning

 Who are we?

 Headquartered in San Francisco, we have 2,300 employees working in seven counties with a combined annual operating budget of over $900 million.